<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 One of the main trade-offs with LTL shipping is that it can take longer than a dedicated full truckload.
 Because your freight shares space with other shipments, the truck will make multiple stops at terminals for sorting and consolidation.
 This process adds time to the overall journey.
 For a retail rollout with tight deadlines, this can be a major concern.
 While standard LTL offers an estimated delivery window, you can often work with carriers to get guaranteed or expedited delivery for an extra fee, ensuring your fixtures arrive exactly when you need them for a store opening or renovation.

-Preventing Damage from Frequent Handling
+Reducing the Risk of Damage from Frequent Handling

 With every stop at a terminal, your freight is loaded and unloaded, which increases the number of times it's handled.
 This frequent movement raises the risk of damage, especially for custom retail fixtures that can be bulky or have delicate components.
 Proper packaging is your best defense.
 This means not just boxing items securely but also palletizing them correctly with shrink wrap and internal padding to prevent shifting during transit.
 A partner that prioritizes complete quality control will ensure your products are packed to withstand the rigors of LTL shipping and arrive in perfect condition.